-I originally shared this recipe on Instagram and Facebook just as something quick and easy (and delicious) I make when I’m feeling like my body needs a bit of an anti-inflammatory kick.
+I originally shared this anti-inflammatory drink recipe on Instagram and Facebook just as something quick and easy (and delicious) I make when I’m feeling like my body needs a bit of an anti-inflammatory kick.
 It was just something I jotted down and shared with rough directions, and I had no idea this lemon ginger iced tea would become so in demand!
 So I decided to put it up on the blog here as well for reference — things get buried away so quickly on social media, and I thought since so many were making this recipe or preparing to make it that it would be good to give it a little dedicated spot on the blog too.

 I first started making this iced tea at the recommendation of a naturopath as an anti-inflammatory aid and something to supplement and support the healing of the body.
 The recommendation given to me originally was to just boil some lemon and ginger together to then have as a natural tea.
 But… a).
 I’m not an herbal tea person, b).
 I’m not a big fan of ginger — well I am, in certain dishes, and of course in dessert, but on it’s own I can’t enjoy the intense flavor, and c).
 I really detest drinking medicine of any kind… :S The bottom line is that when I don’t enjoy something to that degree, I fail to make it a lifestyle, and even if I make it once or twice, it inevitably gets forgotten…

 However, at some point I had a stretch of bad days dealing with inflammation, I remembered the lemon ginger concoction and thought I might as well give it a try.
 For good measure I decided to throw in everything anti-inflammatory I could think in my kitchen of that just made sense in a tea.
 So turmeric was a given (since turmeric recipes for inflammation are quite common), and cinnamon too.
 Then I added a bit of maple syrup to round things off.
 To my surprise it turned out yummy.